Philosophy of Counselling

 During the initial session, I will get to know you by asking you questions regarding the main issue(s) you have come to therapy with.
 I will take notes so that I don’t forget anything.
 Sometimes there is family history I need to get or a history of events in your life.

-By the end of the first session we will have identified your goals for counseling and the options of how we might work together.
+By the end of the first session we will have identified your goals for counselling and the options of how we might work together.

 During the next sessions, we will move in and out of the core issues, depending on what you bring to the sessions.
 My job will be to bring you back to the goals that you identified in the initial session.